 One of the difficulties of NSAID gastropathy is that its course is asymptomatic 50% of the time.

-Therefore, it is essential that health professionals evaluate the risk factors of each patient and recommend the discontinued use of an NSAID or the inclusion of an accompanying cytoprotective agent in those patients considered to be at high risk.
+Therefore, health professionals must evaluate each patient’s risk factors and recommend the discontinued use of an NSAID or the inclusion of an accompanying cytoprotective agent in patients considered to be at high risk.

 A preventive approach to discontinuous use of NSAIDs is recommended rather than treating gastropathy.